 The STA Summer Pass provided unlimited transportation to youth ages 6-18 or students enrolled in school up to and including grade 12 who displayed or swiped the STA Summer Pass card when boarding an STA bus or Paratransit van between June 15 and September 15, 2021.

-The goal of the pilot program is to increase access to public transit for youth, to develop future public transit users, and to allow youth access to great free or discounted programs available in the region.
+The goal of the pilot program was to increase access to public transit for youth, to develop future public transit users, and to allow youth access to great free or discounted programs available in the region.

 Summer Pass FAQs

 Who is eligible for an STA Summer Pass?

 Any youth ages 6-18 or students enrolled in school up to and including grade 12.
 Students in grades 9-12 will need to show proof of age or grade when picking up the STA Summer Pass.
 This pass is open to all students in grade 12 and below regardless of where they live.

 Where do I get the STA Summer Pass?

 STA has partnered with Spokane Public Libraries, Spokane County Libraries and the Liberty Lake Municipal Library for pass distribution.
 Visit your nearest library to pick up your STA Summer Pass.
 For grades 9-12 be sure to bring your state or student ID.

 Does the student need to show a student ID?